 First, a few basics for eating healthy when you have Celiac Disease or gluten allergies.
 The less processed the food the safer you are.
 You probably already know that I feel this applies to eating in general.
 The closer the food is to its natural state, the better off you are, dietary restrictions or not.
 Fresher is just better, not only for your health, but for your taste buds.
 Your body will be happy, your senses satisfied and you'll be taking a huge step toward taking control of your situation.
 Read More About Celiac Disease Basics »

 Planning is the key to eating healthy even if you don't have Celiac Disease, and it's more important with gluten sensitivity because you aren't able to run through the market tossing whatever strikes your fancy into the cart.
-You can use our online menu planner to create a gluten-free meal plan and it will come with a shopping list so that you can find foods that are gluten free at the grocery store.
-We also have easy to use lists of foods that you should avoid with Celiac Disease as well as ingredients and foods that are gluten-free.
+We have easy to use lists of foods that you should avoid with Celiac Disease as well as ingredients and foods that are gluten-free.

-Dr. Gourmet's new diet plans allow you to eat a healthy diet that considers your needs.
-All of our recipes have been cross-checked for suitability with a gluten free diet.
-So when you customize your diet plan to include gluten as a dietary issue you can eat well, be wheat free, eat healthy and enjoy life.
+Dr. Gourmet's gluten-free recipes allow you to eat a healthy diet that considers your needs.
+All of our recipes have been cross-checked for suitability with a gluten free diet, you can eat well, be wheat free, eat healthy and enjoy life.
 All safely, sanely and with confidence.

 Which recipes on the Dr. Gourmet website are safe for you to eat, just as they are?
 Which will you need to make changes to or choose gluten-safe ingredients?
 Here's the comprehensive list of free recipes that are gluten free.